 Buying a new car is always exciting, but it sure comes at a high cost!
 Sometimes more than what we can afford.
-It’s easy to become emotionally attached to the car and do whatever it takes to be able to afford it, and that’s unfortunately when many are encouraged to use a balloon payment.
+It’s easy to become emotionally attached to the car and do whatever it takes to be able to afford it.
+That’s unfortunately when many are encouraged to use a balloon payment.
 It does make the monthly repayments more affordable, but what is a balloon payment really and how does a balloon payment work?
 Here’s my balloon payment blog.

 Buying a car